 The embryonal subtype, which includes the botryoid pattern, is the most frequently observed subtype in children, accounting for approximately 60% to 70% of childhood rhabdomyosarcomas.
 Tumors with embryonal histology typically arise in the head and neck region or in the genitourinary tract, although they may occur at any primary site.

 Anaplasia has been observed in 13% of embryonal rhabdomyosarcoma cases, and its presence may adversely influence clinical outcome in patients with intermediate-risk disease.
-However, anaplasia was not shown to be an independent prognostic variable in a multivariate analysis (P = .081).
+However, anaplasia has not been shown to be an independent prognostic variable.[3,4]

 Botryoid tumors represent about 10% of all rhabdomyosarcoma cases and are embryonal tumors that arise under the mucosal surface of body orifices such as the vagina, bladder, nasopharynx, and biliary tract.
 The WHO Classification of Tumors of Soft Tissue and Bone (4th edition) and the Children's Oncology Group (COG) eliminated botryoid rhabdomyosarcoma, with these cases classified as typical embryonal rhabdomyosarcoma.